VitorKaeZ/VitorKaeZ/README.md

 <h1>Hi There!
 I'm Vitor!</h1>

-<p align=justify>🏃‍♂️ BackEnd Developer on the way to becoming a Fullstack Developer.</p>
+<p align=justify>🏃‍♂️ Software Developer on the way to becoming a better developer.</p>

   - I'm studying: <strong>OOP, SQL/NOSQL and React </strong>